JustinDFuller/purchaseplan.io/docs/product_crawler_system_design.md

 - [ ] The crawler should cache the robots.txt file for 24 hours.
   - [ ] A missing robots.txt should only be re-fetched every 24 hours.
 - [ ] The crawler should continue to use a cached version of the file for non-404 errors (when trying to update the robots.txt)
-- [ ] robots.txt files should be ignored if they are larger than 1 megabyte.
+- [ ] Only the first 1 megabyte of the robots.txt file will be used.

 The system should not be usable for attacks on other systems.
 - [ ] It should only retrieve an URL once each day.
+  - [ ] A failed attempt (non-200 response code) counts as an attempt.
+- [ ] It should timeout after 10 seconds.
+  - [ ] A timeout will be recorded as a 408 (timeout).
+  - [ ] After a timeout, it should not be able to retry for one day.
 - [ ] It should normalize URLs to reduce the possibility of duplicate requests.
   - [ ] It should lowercase URLs
   - [ ] It should remove extra spaces
   - [ ] It should remove common query parameters like `utm_source`.
 - [ ] It should rate limit requests to 1 per second.
 - [ ] There should be a way to globally disable requests to certain domains.
 (This may be requested by other companies.)
-- [ ] It should timeout after 10 seconds.
-  - [ ] After a timeout, it should not be able to retry for 60 seconds.

 The system should only communicate over HTTPS, even if an HTTP protocol is requested by the user.